CFTC secures record recovery in digital asset fraud case against FTX

 The court found that FTX violated multiple regulations under the Commodity Exchange Act (CEA) and CFTC regulations.
 This led to a series of injunctions preventing further breaches of the CEA and CFTC rules, alongside trading and registration prohibitions.
 Furthermore, both FTX and Alameda are required to cooperate fully with the CFTC as its litigation continues.

-Despite portraying itself as a secure platform for trading cryptocurrencies, including Bitcoin and Ether, FTX was found to have engaged in severe mismanagement of customer assets.
+Despite portraying itself as a secure platform for trading digital assets, including Bitcoin and Ether, FTX was found to have engaged in severe mismanagement of customer assets.
 The court highlighted FTX’s false claims about the segregation and safety of customer funds, revealing a disturbing reality where these funds were commingled with company assets and misused.

 In conjunction with the court’s ruling, the CFTC has reached a settlement agreement approved by the Bankruptcy Court for the District of Delaware.
 Notably, the CFTC will not seek a civil monetary penalty against FTX and will prioritize the monetary claims of the fraud’s victims over its own in the bankruptcy proceedings.